mariaxia/SpaceInvaders/README.md

 #Space Invaders

-A game of space invaders where you never die, just change colors.
+A game of space invaders.
+"Death" is a flexible concept.

 Play it [here](https://mariaxia.tumblr.com/invaders).